DenDrummer/crazy-pool-3d/Documentation/Goals.md

 This also means there will need to be an official server.

 ### User Generated Content
-For the longevity of the game, this is certainly something we're considering.
+For the longevity of the game, this is certainly something we're aiming for.
 However, this won't be for the near future, as UGC without a working game is kind of pointless.

 If an official place for sharing this content is made, a reporting feature for UGC will probably be required.